Skip to Main Content

 • Serve as chief officer of ULS, assisting in advancing the goals and objectives of ULS and ACRL.

-• Chair the ULS Executive Committee and coordinate the activities and initiatives of ULS via the Executive Committee and other units of the ULS.
+• Chair the ULS Executive Committee and coordinate the activities and initiatives of ULS via the Executive Committee and other units of ULS.

 • Serve as the liaison from ULS to the ACRL Board of Directors.